by the CPJ auxillary team

 Within the tents dubbed as the Evergreen Gaza Solidarity encampment, one could find groups of students collaborating with one another, working to create a positive and social justice-oriented space to express student voice and demands in solidarity with Palestine.
 Members of the encampment created communal areas for food, literature, and resource sharing.
 In the days following the establishment of the camp, many members of the broader Olympia community came to show their solidarity; with people bringing food, water, shelter materials and weather protection once the rain began.
 Other demonstrations of solidarity from the community to the encampment included a shoutout by a DJ on KAOS radio, promptly followed by the song “police state” by dead prez.

-Families brought their children to visit and forged connections with students of the camp.
-It was reported that one child was insistent that they had candy to share with all, which was subsequently distributed amongst students.
-One anecdote shared by a student described children from the Evergreen Childcare Center strolling past, curious as to what all the fuss was about.
+Some families brought their children to visit and forged connections with students of the camp.
+It was reported that one child was insistent that they had candy to share with the protesters, which was subsequently distributed amongst students.
+One anecdote shared by a student described a group of children strolling past, curious as to what all the fuss was about.
 They approached the camp and were welcomed by students present.
 Students offered an appropriate explanation concerning the camp and what motivated student action.
 Moments of joy were plentiful, felt by many as relationships formed and bonds strengthened.
 It was commonplace to view students self-organizing in meetings, developing new skills, sharing ideas, and communicating logistical needs.

 Tuesday evening, the dean of students Holly Joseph approached the camp, greeted by multiple students and invited into conversation.
 The students made it clear that they planned to stay the night and continue the encampment, and were formulating a set of demands.
 After the conversation with the students, Joseph talked with the Vice President Dexter Gordon to establish an exception to the habitation policy for the encampment so that it would not be sweeped by Evergreen Police Services.
 This exception was extended to students while they outlined their negotiations with the provision that students would adhere to safety concerns and the Code of Student Rights and Responsibilities.